Hebrew calendar: Weeks

 The names of the days of the week are modeled on the seven days mentioned in the Genesis creation account.
 For example, Genesis 1:8 "...
-And there was evening and there was morning, a second day" corresponds to Yom Sheni meaning "second day".
-(However, for days 1, 6, and 7 the modern name differs slightly from the version in Genesis.)
+And there was evening and there was morning, a second day" corresponds to meaning "second day".
+(However, for days 1, 6, and 7, the modern name differs slightly from the version in Genesis.)

 The seventh day, Shabbat, as its Hebrew name indicates, is a day of rest in Judaism.
-In Talmudic Hebrew, the word Shabbat (שַׁבָּת) can also mean "week", so that in ritual liturgy a phrase like "Yom Reviʻi beShabbat" means "the fourth day in the week".
+In Talmudic Hebrew, the word (שַׁבָּת) can also mean "week", so that in ritual liturgy a phrase like "Yom Reviʻi beShabbat" means "the fourth day in the week".

 Days of week of holidays

 Jewish holidays can only fall on the weekdays shown in the following table: